watson-developer-cloud/swift-sdk/README.md

 - `onError`: Invoked when an error or warning occurs.
 - `onDisconnect`: Invoked when the session disconnects from the Speech to Text service.

+Note that the `AVAudioSession.sharedInstance()` must be configured to allow microphone access when using `SpeechToTextSession`.
+This allows users to set a particular configuration for the `AVAudioSession`.
+An example configuration is shown in the code below.

 The following example demonstrates how to use `SpeechToTextSession` to transcribe microphone audio:

 ```swift